 “Ideas become true just in so far as they help us to get into satisfactory relation with other parts of our experience.”

-This is not relativism.
-Ideas still have to work.
-They face resistance from reality.
-A false belief about gravity will kill you regardless of your preferences.
+I don’t take this as relativism, because ideas still have to work.
+Ideas face resistance from reality.
+A false belief about gravity can very well kill you regardless of your preferences.

-But the test isn’t “does this idea perfectly copy some mind-independent fact?”
-The test is “does this idea lead somewhere worth going?”
+But the test isn’t “does this idea perfectly copy some mind independent fact?”
+The test is more “does this idea lead somewhere worth going?”

 “[Pragmatism’s] only test of probable truth is what works best in the way of leading us, what fits every part of life best and combines with the collectivity of experience’s demands, nothing being omitted.”

 This is where the correspondence theory falters.
-It omits too much.
-It can handle “the boiling point of water is 212°F at sea level.”
-It cannot handle “loyalty matters,” or “life has meaning,” or “you should keep your promises.”
+It omits too much, it can handle “the boiling point of water is 212°F at sea level.”
+But cannot handle “loyalty matters,” or “life has meaning,” or “you should keep your promises.”

 Are those statements true?
-By correspondence theory standards, the question barely makes sense.
+By correspondence theory standards, the question barely make any sense.
 But by the older standard, the trēowe standard, we can ask: are they faithful?
 Do they hold?
 Can you build a life on them?

 “If theological ideas prove to have a value for concrete life, they will be true, for pragmatism, in the sense of being good for so much.”